LaurenAStrong/Airbnb-EDA-Project/README.md

 * first_affiliate_tracked has 6085 null values.
 * country_destination has 62096 null values.

-Following checking for Null values, we also check for how many unique values are in each column.
+Following checking for null values, we also check for how many unique values are in each column.
 For example, checking how many genders are reported, as well as how many different browsers and device types are reported.
 It would be helpful for marketing and product to know which device types, etc bookings are being made through.

 ```python
 for i in users.columns: